Achievable logoAchievable logo

 Sidenote

-Frequency of Treasury Auctions
+Frequency of Treasury auctions

-If you’re curious, here’s a tentative schedule for Treasury auctions.
-As you’ll see, different products are sold at different times and frequencies.
-While the dynamics and timing of Treasury auctions can change, the Series 7 exam will test the generalities.
-Here’s what you’ll want to commit to memory:
+If you’d like to see an example, here’s a tentative schedule for Treasury auctions.
+Different products are sold at different times and frequencies.
+Auction timing can change, but the Series 7 exam focuses on the general patterns below.

 Treasury bills